PQSB/blog-robotica-servicio-25-26/p2/README_P2.md

 Program a drone to assist in a search and rescue mission on the high seas.

 ### Key states:
   - **TAKE_OFF:** Take off the drone and plan the route to follow to search for survivors.
 If planning has been possible, configure the navigation parameters and move on to the next stage.
-In case planification wasn't possible, move on to **LANDING** state.
+On the other hand, if it has not been possible to plan the route, move directly to **LANDING** so as not to navigate without a route.

   - **NAVIGATING_TO_ZONE:**